Updated January 3rd 2018

 Brave Girl Gifts 86a Westow Hill (recently moved from the other side of Westow Hill)

-Coconut Trading Church Road http://www.coconuttrading.co.uk
+Coconut Trading Church Road (has moved across he road into new premises) http://www.coconuttrading.co.uk

 Smash Bang Wallop 40 Westow Street smashbangwallop.co.uk